hack4impact-uiuc/kiva-pricing-tool/docs/installation.md

 Note: Please replace the user name and password and database name to what you want in your own application.
 You must change those configurations in ```config.py``` and in ```.env```

+# Deploying to Heroku
+Separate the frontend and the backend into two different repositories

 ## Backend
 ### Heroku Deployment